18. Site Visits

 Site visit teams are selected to represent educators, practitioners, and others (including public members) in the proportion necessary to evaluate a college and its programs.

 - US – Accreditation site teams are composed of at least five trained site visitors, at least four of whom shall be trained site visitors selected by the COE (one of whom will serve as chair) and one trained site visitor selected by the CVMA.
-In addition the team will be accompanied by one or two current COE member(s) (non-voting observers), one state veterinary medical association (VMA) observer (optional at state VMA discretion and expense, non-voting), and one AVMA staff member (non-voting).
+In addition the team will be accompanied by one or two current COE member(s) (non-voting observers), and one AVMA staff member (non-voting).

 - Canada – Accreditation site teams are composed of at least five trained site visitors, at least two of whom shall be trained site visitors (one of whom will serve as chair) selected by the COE and three trained site visitors selected by the CVMA.
-In addition the team will be accompanied by one or two current COE member(s) (non-voting observers), one provincial observer (optional at the discretion and expense of the province, non-voting), and one AVMA staff member (non-voting).
+In addition the team will be accompanied by one or two current COE member(s) (non-voting observers), and one AVMA staff member (non-voting).